ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection on which Clone was called, and a resulting cloned Connection.
 The new Connection is actively openend, and it will send a Ready Event or an EstablishmentError Event.
-Calling Clone on any of these Connections adds another Connection to the Connection Group, and so on.
-Connections in a Connection Group share all Connection Properties except `Connection Priority` (see {{conn-priority}}), and these Connection Properties are entangled: Changing one of the Connection Properties on one Connection in the Connection Group automatically changes it for all others.
+Calling Clone on any of these Connections adds another Connection to the Connection Group.
+Connections in a Connection Group share all Connection Properties except `Connection Priority` (see {{conn-priority}}), and these Connection Properties are entangled: Changing one of the Connection Properties on one Connection in the Connection Group automatically changes the Connection Property for all others.
 For example, changing `Timeout for aborting Connection` (see
-{{conn-timeout}}) on one Connection in a Connection Group will automatically change this Connection Property for all other Connections in the Connection Group in the same way.
+{{conn-timeout}}) on one Connection in a Connection Group will automatically make the same change to this Connection Property for all other Connections in the Connection Group.
-Like all other Properties, `Connection Priority` is copied to the new Connection when calling Clone(), but changing `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.
+Like all other Properties, `Connection Priority` is copied to the new Connection when calling Clone(), but in this case, a later change to the `Connection Priority` on one Connection does not change it on the other Connections in the same Connection Group.